 I’ll be honest, the book was long, but that’s what I felt about it when I was only 20% done with it, then the Danika twist surfaced and I didn’t know what to do with it.
 It was hard to accept, I had even frowned upon the idea of Hunt, dismissing him as a mere angel of the 33rd.
 Then as the plot unfolded before me, it was a blessing.
 The author doesn’t serve it all to you on a platter, she gives you whatt you to want to read, slowly, at the times when its right.
 Every twist and turn was smartly introduced at the places where a reader may get impatient, feeding the hungry eyes with a piece that would keep them flipping the pages.

 Each revelation, each shock, has the potential to make the reader gasp, hopeful yet afraid of what might do wrong in the next pages.
 I could feel my priorities changing every single time.
-At first, I wanted Danika to magically appear from the dead, then I wanted Bryce to just make the drop and get some magic from somewhere, then I wanted the things to be heated up(You can’t blame me, SJM never disappoints in those scenarios), then I wanted to see what would happen if the halo was removed, then again I wanted Danika to be back from the dead(I can only hope).
+At first, I wanted Danika to magically reappear, then I wanted Bryce to just make the drop and get some magic from somewhere, then I wanted the things to be heated up(You can’t blame me, SJM never disappoints in those scenarios), then I wanted to see what would happen if the halo was removed, then again I wanted Danika to be back because its magic and I’m a believer(I can only hope).